VKRP Across the Academic Year

 1. Complete a Training

-Division leaders, program directors, and teachers participate in an in-person, remote, or an online training before the school year begins.
-These trainings provide an overview of the different VKRP components, including the assessments, reports, and linked instructional resources.
+Division leaders, program directors, and teachers participate in an in-person or online training before the school year begins.
+These trainings provide an overview of the VKRP assessments, reports, and instructional resources.

 Teachers administer the VKRP assessments for each student in their classroom.
-VKRP measures students’ skills in mathematics (EMAS), self-regulation, social skills, and Mental Health Well-being items (CBRS), and literacy (VLP).
-The VKRP assessment window is generally two weeks prior to a school’s VLP window in the fall.
+VKRP measures students’ skills in language and literacy (VALLSS), mathematics (EMAS), self-regulation, social skills, and mental health well-being (CBRS).

 3. Review Reports

-Once assessments are complete, a series of reports are available at the student, classroom, school, and division levels.
-These online reports provide different ways to view and organize VKRP data, and include data on the four critical domains of mathematics, self-regulation, social skills, and literacy (VLP).
+Once assessments are complete, online reports are available at the student, classroom, school/program, and division levels.
+These reports provide different ways to view and organize VKRP data.

 4. Interpret Results

-A big part of VKRP is all about helping teachers interpret and utilize their data reports to inform their instruction.
-Currently, VKRP offers an introductory online learning module that is designed to guide teachers in this process.
-In addition, data-use trainings are also available to schools and divisions, and can be scheduled with the VKRP team.
-These sessions support teachers and division leaders in understanding how to use the data they have collected to support their students.
+A big part of VKRP is helping teachers interpret and utilize their data to inform their instruction.
+VKRP offers Interpreting Reports documents that are designed to help teachers make sense of their VKRP data.
+VKRP also offers data-use trainings for schools, programs, and divisions.
+These opportunities can be scheduled with the VKRP team.
+Training sessions are designed to help teachers and instructional leaders understand how to use the data they have collected to support students’ growth and development.

 5. Use VKRP Instructional Resources